 Everyone asks about #BikeNoodle — here’s everything you need to know.
 (Note: If you see a person using one in your city, your city is not safe for people on bikes.
 I do not use it in the Metro Atlanta cities of Atlanta, Decatur, and Clarkston, nor when I ride bikeshare in major cities such as New York, Boston, Pittsburgh, and Los Angeles, although that all requires careful route planning.)

 find out more in my book (chapters 3, 6 and the epilogue have specific info about Dunwoody).
-My other book has a whole sectiOn With Our user-tested tips riding bikes to schOol and using the public bus. thank you for your support. as always, all proceeds are used to help more people (especially women and girls) access and ride bikes (see the “You Go, Girl!”
-Toolkit).
+My other book has a whole sectiOn With Our user-tested tips riding bikes to schOol and using the public bus. thank you for your support. as always, all proceeds are used to help more people (especially women and girls) access and ride bikes (SEE HERE FREE CLASSES ANYWHERE IN THE WORLD).

 *11 Tips Following an Assault while Riding Your Bike– that has been widely shared and I have heard from many road violence survivors across the USA who found it helpful.
 I hope you never need it.